The Day of the Siege: September Eleven 1683: Production

 It took ten years to raise the film's $13,000,000 budget.
 In addition to the theatrical version, the filmmakers have prepared a longer version to be released on television as a mini-series.
 Filming began in April 2011, with support from backers in Austria, Poland and Italy, with RAI supporting with 5.8 million euro, and another million euro from the Friuli region.

 The title's allusion to the 11 September 2001 attacks is intentional.
 Director Martinelli explained that while that date is associated with the attacks on the United States, few people know that the date also marks the historical events of 1683 when 300,000 soldiers moved from Constantinople to Vienna with an intent to capture Rome and turn St. Peter's Basilica into a mosque.
 In reality, though, the Battle of Vienna (Schlacht am Kahlenberg) took place on 12 September 1683.

 During production in June, it was first revealed that with a planned-for 13-week shooting schedule, the film would be using over 100 actors from Poland, the United States, Italy, Romania, Turkey, Greece, Spain, and France, over 10,000 extras and 3,000 horses in the battle scenes.
 Filmmakers were unable to acquire permissions to use castle structures in Poland, and although interiors of Wilanów Palace were eventually used, castle exteriors were shot at Mantua, Lombardy, to represent that of King Jan III Sobieski.

 The film was shot entirely in English with intention for worldwide distribution.

 Reception

-While complaining that the film's special effects graphics resembled those of a low-resolution video game, Polityka noted that while based in the times and location of the Battle of Vienna, the film is not strictly historical, but is instead a fictional drama, like any other historical movie.
+Few reviews were published about the film.
+Movieguide gave the film's entertainment quality four stars and wrote: "DAY OF THE SIEGE is a magnificent, engaging historical epic about the people, the politics and the faith in the events of the battle for Vienna."
+Polityka criticized the film's special effects and stressed that the film is not a documentary, but is instead a drama with fictional elements, like any other historical movie.